 It is Union's mission to provide English Learners (ELs) and Immigrant students a high quality program, designed to assist students in learning English and to meet challenging state academic content and student academic standards.

-All English learners will participate in a quality instructional program that supports academic and social development.
+All English learners, from pre-kindergarten through 12th grade, will participate in a quality instructional Title III program that supports academic and social development.
 Emphasis will be placed on providing students with the greatest possible access to core curriculum and afford students access to appropriate English language instruction that will ensure progress from limited English proficiency to fluent English proficiency.

 Title III of the No Child Left Behind (NCLB) Act provides federal funds to implement supplemental instructional programs for ELs.
 These funds are used to provide high quality language instruction programs for our district Limited English Proficient (LEP) students in elementary and secondary grades.

 Federal funds are also used to provide support staff to assist teachers with instruction and professional development for teachers to effectively instruct and assess English Language Learners.

 Title III Requires Annual Assessment of English Language Proficiency

 Title III requires an annual assessment of the English language proficiency of all LEP students in grades K-12 in the domains of listening, speaking, reading and writing.
 Limited English proficient students must be assessed on an annual basis to determine individual growth in each domain.
 When a student reaches a level of Fluent English Proficient (FEP) the student no longer receives supplemental EL services, but is monitored for two academic years to ensure continued academic progress.